×

 We asked people if there is a lot of crime.
 They answered:

 "Perth, generally has a lower crime rate compared to other cities in the UK.
 However, like any other city, it does experience some level of crime.
 The most common types of crime reported in Perth include minor thefts, vandalism, and anti-social behavior.
 Violent crime is relatively rare, but it does occur occasionally.
 The local police force works diligently to maintain safety and order, and the overall crime rate has been decreasing over the years.
-Despite this, residents are advised to remain vigilant and report any suspicious activities to the authorities," said one expat who made the move to Perth.
+Despite this, residents are advised to remain vigilant and report any suspicious activities to the authorities," commented one expat who made the move to Perth.

 About the Author